 Cash accounts with any type of restriction are classified as restricted cash.
 The Company has restricted cash deposits with a bank, which serve as collateral for a letter of credit issued to the landlord of the Company's leased Waltham facility for a security deposit.
-The Company classified this amount as non-current restricted cash in the accompanying condensed consolidated balance sheet at December 31, 2022 and 2021.
+The Company classified this amount as non-current restricted cash in the accompanying consolidated balance sheet at December 31, 2023 and 2022.